bloXroute-Labs/bxgateway/src/bloxroute_cli/README.compare-tx-feeds.md

 specifying a bloXroute Gateway endpoint.
 If set to True, you must also use the --ssl-dir argument, and you do not need to use the --gateway argument.

-Use `--ssl-dir` to specify the path to your bloXroute certificates if using the `--use-cloud-api` flag.
+Use `--auth-header` to specify an authorization header created with rpc username and rpc password if using the `--use-cloud-api` flag.
+See `https://docs.bloxroute.com/apis/constructing-api-headers#request` for instructions on how to generate an authorization header using your rpc username and rpc password.
-Example: --ssl-dir /home/user/ssl/external_gateway/registration_only

 Use the `--verbose` flag to print extra statistics.